 Human Thermal Environments

-The Effects of Hot, Moderate, and Cold Environments on Human Health, Comfort and Performance, Second Edition
+The Effects of Hot, Moderate, and Cold Environments on Human Health, Comfort, and Performance, Third Edition

 Table of Contents

-Preface.
-Acknowledgements.
-Notation.
 Human Thermal Environments.
 The Human Heat Balance Equation and the Thermal Audit.
 Human Thermal Physiology and Thermoregulation.
 Psychological Responses and Human Behaviour.
 Measurement Methods And Assessment Techniques.
 Dehydration and Water Requirements.
 Thermal Models.
 Metabolic Heat Production.
 The Thermal Properties of Clothing.
+Testing and Developing Clothing.
 Thermal Comfort.
-Thermal Comfort for Special Populations, Special Environments and Adaptive Modeling.
+Thermal Comfort for Special Environments.
+Thermal Comfort for Special Populations.
 Heat Stress.
 Cold Stress.
-Interference with Activity Performance and Productivity.
+Thermal Environments and Human Performance.
 Human Skin Contact with Hot, Moderate and Cold Surfaces.
 International Standards.
 The Weather, Climate Change and Energy Use.
 People in Extreme Heat and Cold, Hypo and Hyper Baric Environments, Water, Space and Extreme Sport.
 Appendices.

 "… a solid review of a very important topic … a key source of information for research students and others new to the field …"

 —Tord Kjellstrom, Professor of Environmental and Occupational Health, Retired, Umea University, Sweden, Australian National University and University College London

 "… the most comprehensive book available on the effects of human thermal environment on human responses and the methods for analyzing the environment, human, and clothing. … readable because of its logical structure and serviceable size."

 —Hannu Rintamäki, Finnish Institute of Occupational Health